nmrenyi/open-folder-with-vscode-from-finder/README.md

 ## Demo
-Open folder and file with VS Code from Finder with a subtle right click!
+Open your folder and file with VS Code from Finder with a subtle right click!

 ![Open VS Code from Finder](https://github.com/nmrenyi/open-vscode-from-finder-on-mac/raw/main/pics/demo.gif)